Innes Statement Of Claim

 (f) Innes used unethical means to attempt to secure the nomination in the Trinity-Spadina riding.

-(g) Innes and her campaign engaged in behaviour that is discouraging people from engaging in politics.
+(g) Innes and her campaign engaged in behavior that is discouraging people from engaging in politics.

 (h) Innes undid the work the LPC had done to recruit more people into the LPC.